rungalileo/helm-charts/charts/galileo/README.md

 ## Installation

 Before installing the Galileo Helm chart, certain secrets need to be set up in your Kubernetes cluster.
-These secrets are essential for the proper functioning of Galileo components and include configurations for Docker registry access and various service-specific settings.
+These secrets are essential for private Docker registry access.

 ### Prerequisites for Installation